Holistic Life Coaching with Bernadette

 Some of the most happy, successful and long-lived human beings on this planet have a number of things in common that I try to bear in mind when I am working with a client.
 These include:

-- Having a clear life purpose and contributing to their community, planet or humanity in some way
+- Having a reasonably clear life purpose and feeling like they are contributing to their community, planet or humanity in some way

 - Being tuned in to their values and being willing to take action in pursuit of them